Sitemap Event Validation

 9 | pageTypes: home | The preceding example shows that this Sitemap has a home page type configured to display in the Page Type section of the Current Page tab (3) when the Sitemap editor is on the home page type. |

 The Page Matches tab displays the currently matched page type as well as all other page types configured in the Sitemap.
-The currently matched page displays with a "checkmark" icon, while the other configured page types display with a "backslash" icon to indicate they weren’t matched as the current page.
+The currently matched page displays with a "checkmark" while the other configured page types show with a "backslash" to indicate they weren’t matched as the current page.

-The following figure shows an example of the Page Matches tab where the home page is the currently matched page as well as several other pages that are configured in the Sitemap JS editor but aren’t matched as the current page.
+This image shows an example of the Page Matches tab where the home page is the currently matched page as well as several other pages configured in the Sitemap JS editor but aren’t matched as the current page.

 The Personalization Event Stream report displays all events received by Personalization, including events sent from the Sitemap as well as from other sources.

-To access the Event Stream report, do the following.
+To access the Event Stream report, carry out these steps.

 -